uhi22/pyPLC/readme.md

 - Modify a PLC adaptor hardware, that it runs on battery
 - Modify the configuration of the PLC adaptor, that it supports HomePlug Green Phy including the SLAC.
 - Install wireshark to view the network traffic
+- Optional: Install the Plugin for Wireshark from https://github.com/geynis/v2g-ws-dissectors, to decode the V2GTP.
+This does NOT decode the EXI itself.
 - Install Pcap-ct python library
 - Get and compile the exi decoder/encoder from http://github.com/uhi22/OpenV2Gx
 - Run `python pyPlc.py` and use keyboard to trigger actions, or